 Watching your serving sizes can help you keep the complications of diabetes in check.
-A dietitian can advise you on how many servings from each food group you should eat per day.
-But how much is a "serving size?"
+A dietitian or certified diabetes educator can tell you how many servings from each food group you should eat per day.

 1 small apple, orange, or pear